Need a special offer?Find out if your project fits.

 As a result, a new flexmonster command will be available in the console.
 Learn more about Flexmonster CLI.

-To add Flexmonster to your project, run the following command inside your project:
+Get Flexmonster for Vue by running the following command inside your project:

 flexmonster add vue-flexmonster

-This command downloads the vue-flexmonster module to node_modules/ and adds it as a dependency to the package.json file.
+This command downloads the vue-flexmonster wrapper to node_modules/ and adds it as a dependency to package.json.

 Step 3.
 Replace WebDataRocks imports

-In the component where WebDataRocks is imported (e.g., src/App.vue), replace WebDataRocks imports with Flexmonster imports:
+In every component where WebDataRocks is imported (e.g., src/App.vue), replace WebDataRocks imports with Flexmonster imports:

 WebDataRocks